Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 The scheduler is a ForkJoinPool, which is a thread pool where idle threads can steal tasks from the queues of busy threads.
 It operates in FIFO mode, meaning tasks are processed in the order they were submitted.
 By default, its parallelism equals Runtime.availableProcessors(), so on a 4-core machine you get 4 carrier threads serving potentially millions of virtual threads.

-The scheduling model above works because of a mechanism called mounting and unmounting.
-When a virtual thread is scheduled to run, the JVM mounts it onto a carrier thread.
-The virtual thread’s stack (stored as stack chunk objects on the Java heap) is loaded, and the carrier begins executing the virtual thread’s code.
+The scheduling model works because virtual threads can be mounted and unmounted from carrier threads.
+When a virtual thread is scheduled, the JVM loads its stack (stored as stack chunk objects on the Java heap) onto a carrier, and the carrier starts executing the virtual thread’s code.

-When the virtual thread performs a blocking operation, like reading from a socket, calling Thread.sleep(), or calling BlockingQueue.take(), the JVM unmounts the virtual thread from the carrier.
-The virtual thread’s state is saved back to the heap, and the carrier is immediately free to pick up another virtual thread.
+When the virtual thread hits a blocking operation, like reading from a socket, calling Thread.sleep(), or calling BlockingQueue.take(), the JVM does something that platform threads cannot do: it saves the virtual thread’s stack back to the heap, detaches it from the carrier, and immediately lets the carrier pick up a different virtual thread.
+The original virtual thread is now parked on the heap, waiting for its I/O to complete, and occupying zero OS resources.

 // This single line can cause multiple mount/unmount cycles